These maps are visuals that show an inventory of the potential capacity for select renewable energy resource across

 Industrial heat recovery is a promising way to take waste and turn it into a usable energy resource for our communities.

 There are various available methods that can capture the resulting heat energy from industrial processes.
-Heat Recovery
+Heat

-There are two basic applications: (1) Recycling waste heat back into the processes at the same facility and; (2) Transferring
+There are two basic applications: (1) Recycling waste heat back into the processes at the same facility and;

-the waste heat for use by another process off-site, perhaps some distance away.
+(2) Transferring the waste heat for use by another process off-site, perhaps some distance away.

 Communities across the region use different total amounts of energy for electricity, heating, and transportation.
-We

-(due to their housing types, land uses, transport options, and energy/climate change policies).
+in (due to their housing types, land uses, transport options, and energy/climate change policies).

 In Metro Vancouver, approximately 30% of our energy use comes from residential buildings.
-The energy is split mainly
+The energy is split

-BC Hydro’s Integrated Resource Plan works on demand-side management to offset 43% of the new demand, and 50%
+Hydro’s Integrated Resource Plan works on demand-side management to offset 43% of the new demand, and 50%

 of the new capacity by 2023 (covering only electricity and natural gas.